DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    >
    > If you are developing on a Windows PC and using a remote Mac to do the  build and run the simulator, localhost will not resolve to the machine where you have your Web API service hosted.
 Solutions to this case can be found online e.g. [Accessing ASP.
 NET Core API hosted on Kestrel over Https from iOS Simulator](https://nicksnettravels.builttoroam.com/post-2019-04-28-accessing-aspnet-core-api-hosted-on-kestrel-from-ios-simulator-android-emulator-and-uwp-applications-aspx/).
 Similarly, [you cannot access the Web API server when debugging the application using a real device (Android) connected through USB]( https://github.com/dotnet/maui/issues/8379).

-## Step 9.
-Implement authentication and data navigation
+### Implement and test first views: "Login" and "Item List"

 1. Register the `WebAPIService` as well as routes and initial navigation in `App.xaml.cs`.